E-code804/SPD_Bylaws_Assistant_py/README.md

 # Fraternity Bylaws Assistant for the Beta-Iota Chapter of Sigma Phi Delta

+Check out the video demonstration of the project [here](https://youtu.be/1G1OCJge1X8) Also, here is the code for the frontend [here](https://github.com/E-code804/SPD_Bylaws_Assistant_next) I am only displaying a video demonstration of this project to prevent misuse and/or overuse of my OpenAPI account, thank you for understanding.

 A retrieval-augmented LLM service that answers natural-language questions SPD's bylaws.
 This repository contains:

 1. **Indexing script (`index_bylaws.py`)**